-A cervicogenic headache is another name for a headache that originates from somewhere in the neck (a.k.a. the cervical spine).
+A cervicogenic headache is just another name for a headache that originates from somewhere in the neck (aka cervical spine).
 This is called “referred pain,” which means that you perceive the pain in a region of your body that is different from where the source of the problem actually exists.
 This occurs because some of the nerves that supply the neck also supply structures in the head.
-If you are experiencing a headache along with neck pain, then the issue might actually be with your neck.
+If you are experiencing a headache along with neck pain, then the issue might actually be with you neck.

-The neck is made up of vertebrae that form joints that allow for movement in your neck.
-During certain movements of your neck, the joints, muscles, ligaments, and nerves could be getting stretched, compressed, or irritated beyond their normal tolerance.
-This can cause pain that is interpreted as a headache.
-A head/neck injury in the recent past, such as a whiplash injury or a concussion, could also refer pain that is perceived as a headache.
+The neck is made up of vertebrae that form joints which allow for movement in your neck.
+During certain movements of your neck, the joints, muscles, ligaments, and nerves could be getting stretched, compressed, or irritated, beyond their normal tolerance and cause pain that is interpreted as a headache.
+A head/neck injury in the recent past, such as a whiplash injury or concussion, could also refer pain that is perceived as a headache.

 If you are experiencing a cervicogenic headache, you may experience one or more of the following symptoms:

 - Usually one-sided neck pain and a headache that wraps around from the base of the neck, up the back of the head and into the front of the head

 - Headache that is brought on or aggravated by certain neck movements or spending a lot of time in the same position (such as driving, sitting at a computer)

 - Tenderness at the base of the head or upper neck when pressing on it firmly

 - Arm discomfort in the arm that is on the same side as the head/neck pain

 - May also be associated with light-headedness, dizziness, nausea, ringing in the ears, decreased ability to concentrate